momentum-projects/py-word-frequency/README.md

 ## Starter Files

 A starting program is located in `word_frequency.py`.
+There are also text files that you can use as your input files.

 ## Resources